A House Divided

 Other students hurry by me without a glance, jogging from building to building as they rush to meet the assignment deadlines that loom in our final weeks of the semester.
 New York has none of the beaches or sunshine that I enjoyed during my last years of high school in Miami, but it’s home.

-It was Plato who suggested that beauty lay in the eye of the beholder, and I can’t help but agree.
-Passing by the patchwork buildings and graffiti that sound the stately historic school while absorbing the passing chatter and white noise of the busy city, I’m surrounded by living artwork.
+It was Plato who suggested that beauty lay in the eye of the beholder, and I cannot help but agree.
+Passing by the patchwork buildings and graffiti that sound the stately historic school while absorbing the passing chatter and white noise of the busy city, I am surrounded by living artwork.

 Grateful for the warming morning sun which helps offset the breezy spring chill, I sip my overpriced Venti Americano filled with diabetic inducing volumes of cream and sugar.
-A girl’s got to survive final semester somehow.
+A girl has to survive final semester somehow.

 Outside the misery associated with being heir apparent of Dietrich Industries, the pieces of my own personal life are presently careening in a runaway cart travelling at about a hundred miles per hour towards the edge of a cliff.